Algerian boxer Imane Khelif clinches medal at Paris Olympics after gender outcry

 “If they are coming up with something, we are ready to listen,” Bach added.
 "We are ready to look into it, but we will not take part in a sometimes politically motivated cultural war.”

-Lin, also a two-time Olympian, will clinch her first medal Sunday if she beats Svetlana Staneva of Bulgaria.
+As for Lin, also a two-time Olympian, she would clinch her first medal Sunday if she beats Svetlana Staneva of Bulgaria.
 Lin won her opening bout Friday comfortably over Uzbekistan's Sitora Turdibekova.

 Amid the scrutiny, both Khelif and Lin have received only cheers from the crowds at North Paris Arena.